Who We Are

 Planned Parenthood is one of the nation's leading providers of high-quality, affordable health care for women, men, and young people, and the nation's largest provider of sex education.
 Planned Parenthood also works with partner organizations worldwide to improve the sexual health and well-being of individuals and families everywhere.

-Planned Parenthood has 66 independent local affiliates that operate approximately 700 health centers throughout the United States, providing high-quality services to women, men, and teens.
+Planned Parenthood has 56 independent local affiliates that operate nearly 650 health centers throughout the United States, providing high-quality services to women, men, and teens.

 Planned Parenthood often is the only source of family planning for a large proportion of the women we serve.

-Planned Parenthood provides sexual and reproductive health care, education, and information to 4.7 million women, men, and adolescents worldwide each year.
+Planned Parenthood provides sexual and reproductive health care, education, information, and outreach to nearly five million women, men, and adolescents worldwide in a single year.

-Eighty-three percent of Planned Parenthood health care clients in the U.S. are age 20 and older.
+Eighty-four percent of Planned Parenthood health care patients in the U.S. are age 20 and older.

-Planned Parenthood health centers focus on prevention: 75 percent of our clients receive services to prevent unintended pregnancy.
+Planned Parenthood health centers focus on prevention: 80 percent of our patients receive services to prevent unintended pregnancy.

-Planned Parenthood services help prevent more than 515,000 unintended pregnancies each year.
+Planned Parenthood services help prevent approximately 579,000 unintended pregnancies in a single year.

-Planned Parenthood provides nearly 500,000 Pap tests and 550,000 breast exams each year, critical services in detecting cancer.
+Planned Parenthood provides more than 270,000 Pap tests and more than 360,000 breast exams in a single year, critical services in detecting cancer.

-Planned Parenthood provides nearly 4.5 million tests and treatments for sexually transmitted infections, including HIV.
+Planned Parenthood provides more than 4.2 million tests and treatments for sexually transmitted infections, including more than 650,000 HIV tests.

-Planned Parenthood affiliates provide educational programs to more than one million young people and adults each year.
+Planned Parenthood affiliates provide educational programs and outreach to 1.5 million young people and adults in a single year.

-Planned Parenthood has more than seven million activists, supporters, and donors working for women's health and safety and our fundamental reproductive rights.
+Planned Parenthood has 10 million activists, supporters, and donors working for women's health and safety and our fundamental reproductive rights.

 Join us in the fight for commonsense policies that foster the sexual and reproductive health and rights of individuals, families, and communities.